RobLoach/dotfiles/README.md

 # Rob Loach's Dotfiles

 Everyone loves [Dotfiles](http://dotfiles.github.io).
-This aims to ease the deployment of complete development environments.
+These are mine, but feel free to use them yourself.

 ## Features

+- [oh-my-bash](https://github.com/ohmybash/oh-my-bash) for a minimalist bash theme
 - [asdf-vm](https://asdf-vm.com/) for version management of development tools
 - git configs, commit templates, and aliases
+- Managed through symlinks and this one folder

 ## Dependencies